Water in Oil Emulsions

 Conclusion

 Fluigent pressure based flow controller units and Raydrop microfluidic devices were successfully used to generate high-quality, monodisperse droplets of water in hydrocarbon oil.
 The droplet size was controlled in the range of 75 – 94 μm by adjusting the continuous and dispersed phase flowrates.
 The peak stable droplet production rate was recorded for 75 μm droplets at 754 Hz.
-The production techniques developed here can be extended to the generation of hydrogel, protein, or polymer beads by adding appropriate post-processing steps.
+The water in oil emulsions production techniques developed here can be extended to the generation of hydrogel, protein, or polymer beads by adding appropriate post-processing steps.